 If the NSACF is configured with multiple NSAC Service Areas is configured to perform NSAC admission on a per NSAC service area granularity, the NSACF shall perform the NSAC admission against the received NSAC service area in the request.

-NOTE 3: If the PLMN has multiple service areas and there are multiple NSACFs deployed for the network slice, each NSACF may be configured with the maximum number of UEs of the network slice within its service area, e.g. as per operator policy.
-How to split or synchronize the threshold in multiple NSACFs is left to implementation.
-Whether and how to guarantee session continuity when a UE moves to new service area with a different NSACF are left to implementation.
+NOTE 3: If the PLMN has multiple NSAC service areas and there are multiple NSACFs deployed for the network slice, each NSACF may be configured with the maximum number of UEs of the network slice within its NSAC service area, e.g. as per operator policy.
+If hierarchical NSAC architecture is deployed, how to synchronzie the threshold among the primary NSACF and distributed NSACFs is specified in clause 5.2.2.2.3 and clause 5.2.2.5.2.
+Otherwise, how to split or synchronize the threshold in multiple NSACFs is left to implementation, and how to guarantee session continuity when a UE moves to new NSAC service area with a different NSACF is also left to implementation.